 When the temperature rises, the first thing you want to do is crank up the air conditioning.
-However, if you’re looking to save some money on your next energy bill (or you prefer to tackle the heat au natural), check out Warner Service’s tricks to keeping cool without the A/C:
+To save money on the next energy bill (or to tackle the heat au natural), check out Warner Service’s tricks to keep cool without the air conditioning.

 - Use cotton, light-colored bedding and clothes to promote ventilation, but ditch the socks.

 - Take cool showers after working out early in the morning or late at night.

 - Be smart about the fan.
 If you have a window unit, face it toward the outside to push hot air out of the room.
 If you have a ceiling fan, run the blades counter-clockwise.

 - Create a makeshift air conditioner using a shallow pan or bowl full of ice.
 Place it in front of a fan, so the breeze picks up the cold water, creating a cool mist.

 - Apply cold compresses to your pressure points at the wrist, neck, elbow, foot, ankle, and behind the knee.